pbloem/profane-tmesis/if-croesus-goes-to-war.md

 "What then?
 Why do they need to win?"

 "Because of their veneration of the Greeks, Pamphilos.
 It's the Greek ideals that need to survive.
 Take solace in that, if you think of yourself as a Greek.
 Not that the Greeks cannot be brutal or petty.
-But somewhere in your society are ideas.
+But somewhere in your societies are ideas.
 Ideas that need to be kept alive.
 Ideas that are now like fragile seeds, but that someday can germinate truly in the minds of men.
 The basic dignity of people governing themselves.
 The pursuit of truth and beauty.
 The idea that anybody can be held to account by their peers.
 These notions are nascent, flawed, among the Greeks, but they are there, and when they grow, they may prove our salvation."

 "Then why not the Greeks?
 Why should we subjugate ourselves to the Romans in order to keep our ideals alive?"

 "You have seen that yourself, in the past 10 years.
 The Greeks are a splintered people.
-Brow beaten and defeated.
+Browbeaten and defeated.
 Decadent, with no vision or ability to weather hardship.
 Any power they have they spend on pointless feuds.
 They do not value what they have.
 They do not remember Socrates and Plato.
 Or Hypathia and Aristarchus.
 They remember Alexander and Agamemnon.
 They dream only of another grand empire.
 If the Greeks win the great sea, there will simply be another line of cruel royalty.
 The temples will come to control the King, and in the name of virtue, your history will be wiped away."

 "But if the Romans win, they will take your culture home as spoils of war.
 They will scarcely notice your brutality, since they have plenty of their own.
 They will see your statues, your architecture and your writing.
 They will bring them home, and in the light of your achievements, they will feel like brutes.
 The Greek ideals will take a hold of them, more than they ever did with the Greeks, and as the truth of Greek culture fades into history, its ideals will blossom."